gtshinde/Tata_Group_Simulation_Project/README.md

-# Online Retail Dataset Analysis and Data Cleaning
+# Tata Group Simulation Project
 ## Problem Statement:
 The business aims to analyze its sales data to uncover insights that drive strategic decision-making.
 Specifically, we seek to address the following: